tiagoquin/mlg20-pw3/README.md

 #### Number of Epochs

-This time, we went all the way to TODO 200 Epochs.
+This time, we went all the way to 200 Epochs.
 It started to look good only after 150.

 #### Learning rate and Momentum